-- A. Completion of the Application Procedure as outlined above - B. Completion of BIOL 150 and BIOL 212, Completion of ENGL 101 and Math foundation by end of Fall semester - C. Minimum GPA of 2.5 based on cumulative or last 24 credits - D. This is a limited enrollment program, therefore admission will be based on TEAS placement test scores: 70% Reading/66% cumulative - Grade Point Average In determining academic background, the collegiate history will be used for those with twenty-four or more hours of college credit.
+- A. Completion of the Application Procedure as outlined above - B. Completion of BIOL 150 and BIOL 212, Completion of ENGL 101 and Math foundation by end of Fall semester - C. Minimum GPA of 2.5 based on cumulative or last 24 credits - D. Minimum TEAS placement test scores: 70% Reading/66% cumulative - 1.
+Grade Point Average

+In determining academic background, the collegiate history will be used for those with twenty-four or more hours of college credit.
 Otherwise, the secondary school record, adjusted by any collegiate credits completed, will be used in making determinations.